Meet

 PhD student

 Richard earned his B.Sc.
 (2018) and M.Sc.
 (2020) at the University of Toronto.
 His master’s thesis research investigated using stem cells to heal large, infected fractures in animals.
 He is interested in sports medicine.
 He is exploring physical activity and sport engagement for patients with knee osteoarthritis or at risk of post-traumatic knee osteoarthritis.
-He hopes to discover patient profiles that will help predict patients’ physical activity responsiveness and risk for post-traumatic osteoarthritis.
 He is a competitive endurance athlete and has travelled internationally to race with Triathlon Canada.
 He also enjoys rowing, hockey, skiing, rollerblading, and kayaking at his cottage.

 Stephanie Ryall